-As at 30 June 2022 and currently, Bentley is a major shareholder in Yowie with 21,199,260 shares (9.71%) (30 June 2021: 21,199,260 shares; 9.71% 11).
+As at 30 June 2023 and currently, Bentley is a major shareholder in Yowie with 21,199,260 shares (9.71%) (30 June 2022: 21,199,260 shares; 9.71%9).

-Yowie employs its intellectual property rights in the outsourcing of the manufacturing and distribution of the Yowie chocolate confectionery product and in the development of a Yowie digital platform and Yowie branded licensed consumer products.12
+Yowie is a global brand licensing company specialising in the development of consumer products designed to promote learning, understanding and engagement with the natural world through the adventures and exploits of Yowie characters.
+Yowie employs its intellectual property rights in the outsourcing of the manufacturing and distribution of the Yowie chocolate confectionery product and in the development of a Yowie digital platform and Yowie branded licensed consumer products.
+10